Geovation/usemap-rest/README.md

 ```

 More information is available in the 'Using a code sharing site like GitHub or BitBucket' section at [How to get your code in and out of PythonAnywhere](https://help.pythonanywhere.com/pages/UploadingAndDownloadingFiles/).

+### Production deploy to AWS

+This solution is set up to use [Zappa](https://github.com/zappa/Zappa) to automate deployment to AWS.
+Zappa maintains:

+- The API deplyed as a [AWS Lambda](https://aws.amazon.com/lambda/) function
+- An [AWS API Gateway](https://aws.amazon.com/api-gateway/) to trigger the Lamda function and provide URL security

+On commit to the main branch (e.g. from a Pull Request) the Zappa CLI will run an update to make updates to the production deployment.

 ## Authors